ActivandoIdeas/Cookiecutter-Django-AppEngine-GitLab/README.md

   </p>
 </p>

+# About this cookiecutter

-# Objectives
+## Objectives

-> * Provide a fast and simple start template to Django Projects with GCP and GitLab
+> * Provide a fast, simple and extensible start template to Django Projects with GCP and GitLab
 > * Learn travis-ci for ci/cd on GitHub
 > * Build over cookiecutter platform

-# Features
+## Features

 - Django 3 with support for multi enviroments (Production, Staging, Development and Testing)
 - GitLab configuration for DevOps